 UFM has always aimed to be light on structure, flexible in approach and diligent in minimising costs.
-These principles remain, so we’re delighted that following negotiation, we had an offer accepted at 34% below the asking price.
+These principles remain, so we were delighted that following negotiation, we had an offer accepted at 34% below the asking price.
 Praise God!

-- A team of volunteers who will be assembled to do as much of the internal work as possible.
+The volunteer team will be continuing to work on the second phase of the project over the next couple of months to complete the outstanding work on the ground floor.
 If you have gifts in this area that you’d be willing to use, please be in touch!

-We are also selling our current office.
+We are also selling our previous premises and, praise God, have recently accepted an offer.
 Once this is taken into account and allowing for the costs of moving and setting up, we’re looking to raise about £300,000.